-What are OiLS and what do they stand for? < Building blocks of art, Ovals, Dots, [straight] lines, angled lines, curves> Learning anything, including drawing, is about? < Process and Progress, not Product> 3 Please note, this portrait is in the public domain in the United States ONLY.
+What are OiLS and what do they stand for? < Building blocks of art, Ovals, Dots, [straight] lines, angled lines, curves> Learning anything, including drawing, is about? <Process and Progress, not Product> 2 If you have Cycle 3's Artists and Composer cards, you might want to show the Stravinsky Card (Card #39) 3 Please note, this portrait is in the public domain in the United States ONLY.
 If you are teaching outside US jurisdiction, this portrait may need to be shown from a book which acquired permission to print it.
 Students can then use the book's example in their own exercise.)
 Exercise:

-(There're really no exercise 1 and 2, since the only difference between any exercise is the source material, the procedure is identical) These images are themed, partially or wholly on the Boston Tea Party, including:

-- The Floral Motif on the "Robinson" tea chest, one of the tea chests hurled overboard during the party - The Robison Chest, on display at the Boston Tea Party Museum - The Green Dragon Inn, drawn in 1773 - Detail from the "Edes Punch Bowl" - Detail from the side of the DAR Boston Tea Party chest - The Stravinsky drawing If you'd rather use your own patterns, anything will do, but the best patterns for this exercise will be black-and-white drawings with minimum shading.
+(There're really no exercise 1 and 2, since the only difference between any exercise is the source material, the procedure is identical) These images are themed, partially or wholly on the ancient Greek Gods, plus a couple of familiar extras: - Zeus, with his Greek and Roman names flanking him - The Moon and Stag associated with Artemis-Diana (the Ephesian temple in next week's question) - Athena-Minerva's Owl perched on her Olive branch - Zeus-Jupiter's Eagle perched on his Oak branch - Happy Lamb - Happy Lion - The Stravinsky drawing If you'd rather use your own patterns, anything will do, but the best patterns for this exercise will be black-and-white drawings with minimum shading.
 (In fact, coloring pages from any coloring book would be ideal!)
-There are also detailed images of the Boston Tea Party in engravings starting in 1783 to the present.
 Hand out, or have students select their pattern.
 Some sources suggest taping the model upside down so the drawing student is not tempted to turn it right side up to "correct" it.
 Unlike most techniques, where blocking out the entire composition before filling in the details is recommended, this technique is not generally recommended for this exercise.
 (Just like week 2, you want to avoid saying "the flower/hand/tree goes here..." you want, instead, to think to yourself "this straight line goes here....this one starts half way long the line and curves this way...")
 Proportional distortion can (and will) happen.
 (If you're doing the Picasso portrait-at least distortion is built in!)
 Since you are filling the canvas with "random" lines and shapes, it frequently helps to start in one location and work out from there.
 The point to this exercise is to exercise looking at lines, curves, and proportions, which will, surprisingly, frequently lead to a better-than-you'd-expect result!
 Also recommended: keeping the model and the canvas the same size, so the student doesn't have to translate size as well as location.
 Helpful Hints: